Kuwait–Mexico relations: History

 Both nations established diplomatic relations on 23 July 1975.
-On 28 July 1975, Mexican President Luis Echeverría paid an official four day visit to Kuwait.
+On 28 July 1975, Mexican President Luis Echeverría paid a four-day official visit to Kuwait.
 During his visit, President Echeverría met with Emir Sabah Al-Salim Al-Sabah and together they visited a petrochemical plant and a desalinization water plant.
 The two leaders also discussed the events taking place in the Middle East at the time.

-During the Gulf War Mexico placed its own sanctions on Iraq after it invaded Kuwait.
+During the Gulf War, Mexico placed its own sanctions on Iraq after it invaded Kuwait.
 In 2010, Kuwait opened an embassy in Mexico City.
 In July 2010, Kuwaiti Prime Minister Nasser Al-Sabah paid an official visit to Mexico and met with President Felipe Calderón.
 During the visit, both leaders agreed on a memorandum to establish a consulting mechanism on mutual interests to increase political dialogue and cooperation in all fields.

-In September 2010, Prime Minister Nasser Al-Sabah returned to Mexico to partake in the country's bicentennial celebration.
-In February 2011, Mexican Foreign Secretary Patricia Espinosa paid a visit to Kuwait and partook in that country's Golden Jubilee, 50th year of Independence, 20th year of freedom since the Iraqi invasion and 5th year of the ascension to the throne of Emir Sabah Al-Ahmad Al-Jaber Al-Sabah.
-Mexico opened an embassy in the Kuwaiti capital in 2011.
+In September 2010, Prime Minister Al-Sabah returned to Mexico to join the country's bicentennial celebration.
+In February 2011, Mexican Foreign Secretary Patricia Espinosa paid a visit to Kuwait to attend the celebrations of its 50th year of Independence, 20th year of freedom since the Iraqi invasion and 5th year of the ascension to the throne by Emir Sabah Al-Ahmad Al-Jaber Al-Sabah.
+Mexico opened its embassy in the Kuwaiti capital in 2011.

 In March 2014, Mexican Foreign Secretary José Antonio Meade paid a visit to Kuwait.
 During the visit, both nations agreed to eliminate visa requirements for diplomatic passport holders.
 In December 2014, Mexico awarded the Order of the Aztec Eagle to Kuwaiti Emir Sabah Al-Ahmad Al-Jaber Al-Sabah.
 In January 2016, Mexican President Enrique Peña Nieto paid an official visit to Kuwait.
 During his visit, both nations signed eleven agreements and memorandums in energy and health cooperation.

 In 2023, both nations celebrated 48 years of diplomatic relations.